pymor/pymor/README.markdown

     git checkout 0.2.x

-Finally add pyMOR to the path of your virtualenv:
+Then, add pyMOR to the path of your virtualenv:

     echo "$PYMOR_SOURCE_DIR/src" > $VIRTUAL_ENV/lib/python2.7/site-packages/pymor.pth

 This will make pyMOR importable inside the virtualenv and will override any other pyMOR versions installed on the system.

+Finally, build the Cython extension modules as described in the next section.

 Cython extension modules